Oreo

-Oreo (/ˈɔːrioʊ/; stylized as OREO) is a brand of sandwich cookie consisting of two biscuits or cookie pieces with a sweet creme filling.
-It was introduced by Nabisco on March 6, 1912, and through a series of corporate acquisitions, mergers and splits both Nabisco and the Oreo brand have been owned by Mondelez International since 2012.
-Oreo cookies are available in over one hundred countries.
+Oreo (/ˈɔːrioʊ/; stylized in all caps) is an American brand of sandwich cookie consisting of two cocoa biscuits with a sweet fondant filling.
+Oreos were introduced in 1912 by Nabisco, and the brand has been owned by Mondelez International since its acquisition of Nabisco in 2012.
+Oreo cookies are available in more than 100 countries.
 Many varieties of Oreo cookies have been produced, and limited-edition runs have become popular in the 21st century.